NZ's former top military attache to the US Alfred Keating sentenced over hidden toilet camera in DC embassy

 Today, Steele said Keating abused the trust placed in him by his staff, the embassy and his country.

-He described Keating's offending as "highly premediated" and the fact the camera fell from its hiding place was merely good fortune.
+He described Keating's offending as "highly premeditated" and the fact the camera fell from its hiding place was merely good fortune.

 The prosecution's case against Keating was primarily based on the recovered internet activity from his computer and DNA found on the hidden camera's memory card.